Learn how you can stall the development of full-blown Multiple Myeloma with evidence-based nutritional and supplementation therapies.

 If you’ve been diagnosed with pre-myeloma- SBP, MGUS or SMM- your blood disorder is not your worry.
 Your worry is progressing to full-blown multiple myeloma (MM).

 When I was diagnosed with a single bone plasmacytoma in early 1994, I was told that there were no therapies to reduce my risk of MM.
 I was diagnosed with MM less than a year later.

-Chemotherapy and radiation put me into partial remission for less than a year.
-My conventional therapies didn’t cure my cancer but it did increase inflammation (INFL.).
+After my MM diagnosis, chemotherapy and radiation put me into partial remission for less than a year.
+My conventional therapies didn’t cure MM but it did increase inflammation (INFL.).
 Most long-term cancer survivors know this.

 But once I achieved complete remission aka cancer-free status, I changed my lifestyle, one thing at a time over a period of years.
 The net result of changes in my diet, developing a habit of anti-cancer nutrition, antioxidant supplementation, daily moderate exercise, more sleep, less stress.

 All these simple lifestyle therapies kept me cancer-free.
 And I remain cancer-free despite my risk of cancer relapse or a therapy-related secondary cancer.

 Chemoradation increases INFL.
 Losing weight, moderate regular exercise, supplementation such as curcumin, resveratrol, epigallocatechin gallate, genistein, lycopene, and anthocyanins are evidence-based, non-toxic, non-conventional cancer therapies.